dibyendumajumdar/C/docs/ctour.md

 	beq  ...
 ```

-because the `inc' destroys the required setting of the	con-
+because the `inc` destroys the required setting of the	con-
 dition codes.

 Reordering  is  a	similar  sort of optimization.
 Many
 cases which it detects are useful mainly with register vari-
 ables.
-If  r	is  a register variable, the expression `r =
+If  `r`	is  a register variable, the expression
-x+y' is best compiled as
+`r = x+y` is best compiled as

 ```
 	mov  x,r